jamesmcintyre/node-modules-cache-tool/README.md

 ```
 cache
 ```
 This will only move your current 'node_modules/' folder to '.TemporaryItems/.cache_project-folder-name_branch-name/node_modules/' and it will do nothing with git (such as switching branch).
+If the cache already exists it will ask if you'd like to overwrite it.

 This would allow you to cache your current node_modules/ then create a new branch, change the package.json and re-run 'npm i' to create a new node_modules/.
 At this point you can now switch back to an already cached branch if you'd like:
 ```